tillitis/tkey-ssh-agent/README.md

 $ sudo usermod -a -G dialout exampleuser
 ```

-For the change to take effect everywhere you need to logout from your
+For the change to take effect everywhere, you need to logout from your
-system, and then log back in again.
-Then logout from your system and
-log back in again.
-You can also (following the above example) run
+system and then log back in again.
+You can also run (in addition to the
-`newgrp dialout` in the terminal that you're working in.
+example above) `newgrp dialout` in the terminal that you're working in.

-Your TKey is now running the firmware.
-Its LED is a steady white,
+Your TKey should now be running the firmware.
+Its LED should be a steady white,
 indicating that it is ready to receive an app to run.

-#### User on MacOS
+#### MacOS Users

-The client apps tries to auto-detect serial ports of TKey USB sticks,
+The client apps tries to auto-detect serial ports of TKey USB sticks
-but if more than one is found you'll need to choose one using the
+but if more than one is found, you'll need to choose one explicitly using the
 `--port` flag.

-To find the serial ports device path manually you can do `ls -l
+To find the serial ports device path manually, you can do `ls -l
 /dev/cu.*`.
 There should be a device named like `/dev/cu.usbmodemN`
 (where N is a number, for example 101).
 This is the device path that
 might need to be passed as `--port` when running the client app.